99002646/MiniProject_Linux/README.md

 The project aims at developing a C++ application program, that allows the user to solve a printed sudoku problem using time-efficient C++ algorithms.

-## Algoritrhm
-Backtracking algorithm used for solving sudoku problem.

 ## Input
-The input to the problem will be taken either from a .csv/.text file which contains the clues and position
+The input to the problem will be taken from .text file which contains the numbers to matrix.
-           value of the said problem in distinct formats.

 ## Output
 Solution for the multi dimension matrix multiplication.